danch12/Credit-card-fraud/README.md

 Light GBM also has an incredibly large amount of features to tweak highlighted in this [article](https://medium.com/@pushkarmandot/https-medium-com-pushkarmandot-what-is-lightgbm-how-to-implement-it-how-to-fine-tune-the-parameters-60347819b7fc), the aforementioned article has a good run down of what all the most important features do.

-## Modeling using LightGBM vs Ada Boost
+## Using Light GBM in this dataset

-Overall the performance of Light GBM blew ada Boost out of the water, with a AUC ROC of 0.92.
-Additionally Light GBM was extremely fast compared to ada boost
+Overall the performance of Light GBM was very impressive with a mean ROC score of 0.920 and an out of fold ROC score of 0.919.
+This is combined with fast training speeds makes it seem like Light GBM is worth the hype.

-## Conclusion